mmichlin66/mmichlin66.github.io/mimbl/mimbl-guide-introduction.md

 - Mimbl components don't have a `state` object - the component's state is kept in the instance variables.
 The existence of the `state` object and the React insistence on using it has always been a mystery for this author: you can read more on this topic [here]().
 - Mimbl components don't have the `setState` method (which in React combines the state changing and update requesting).
 Whenever the component needs to be updated it must call the `updateMe` method (which acts as the React's `forceUpdate`).
+- The component in our example is instantiated by us (the developers), while in React, the component class is used in JSX and is instantiated by the React library.
+Mimbl, in fact supports several component types and this will be addressed in the next unit.